Croatia were far more fluid in their use of the 352 system, using more ball possession to breakdown the spaces within Denmark’s structure.

 Where Chances are Created

 Croatia registering 6 attacks in the golden zone (1 of which being a penalty) show us their dominance in creating optimum attacking opportunities, but what underlines this further is that 5 of those attacks were on target, and two would result in a goal.
-This is the definition of taking your chances, and this three points would prove pivotal in Croatia realizing their hopes of qualification, and also shows us that the opening misfiring performance was perhaps a blip.
+This is the definition of taking your chances and shows us that the misfiring performance in the opening match was perhaps a blip.

 Who Created Chances